-Widow blocks are present throughout Brisbane and are a historical relic of World War I.
+Widow blocks are present throughout Brisbane and are considered to be a historical relic of World War I.

 They are identifiable as a rectangular allotment which has been subdivided diagonally, resulting in two triangular portions.
 As a result the rear allotment does not have a street frontage.